Gilfoylee/weather-backend/README.md

 - Add Zod Validation for requests
 - Create a envs file inside utils folder.
 Assign env variables to seperate variables in a one file then use them like envs.apiKey.
+- Create messages file and manage them in a one location easily. (error and info messages)

 ## 👨‍💻 Author
 Case Study developed by Tuğrul Yüksel